jvheeswijck/dsp/statistics/2-4-cohens_d.md

 Cohen's D is measured to be -0.088672363332
 ```
 We see from these tests that there is a significant difference between means, if we chose an alpha of 0.05.
 However, despite there being a significant difference, Cohen's D tells us that the effect is very small with a value of -0.089.
+Compared to Cohen's D of pregnancy length between the two groups, which was found to be 0.0288 in an earlier problem., we see that both are relatively small effects.